arpfic/Organous_OSC/USAGE.md

  * Purpose   : read the PWM state of PORT
  * Note      : Nothing for now.
  * Function  : *menu_lowlevel_pwm_state()*

+#### OSC msg  : /lowlevel/oe ff CYCLE_RATIO PERIOD_SEC
+ * Purpose   : set OE FastPWM config and control blinking of all LEDS at the same time
+ * Note      : can be used in conjunction with other functions -- currently we DON'T touch ENABLE table
+ * Function  : *menu_lowlevel_oe()*

 ### Tools commands